fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 2. Startup services with `docker compose up`.
 This can take a while, e.g. a couple minutes with a poor network connection.
 Verify that all is OK e.g. by browsing to http://localhost:5173 and logging in with default credentials (email `admin@fractal.xy` and password `1234`).

 3. Collect `fractal-tasks-core` tasks with `fractal-task` extra.
-This can be either done from the webclient (at <http://localhost:5173/v2/tasks>, by setting Package to `fractal-tasks-core` and Package Extras to `fractal-tasks`) or from the command line (see below).
+This can be done from the web client or the command line.
 In both cases, it may take a few minutes and it will use a sizeable amount of disk space (e.g. 5 GB), mostly due to installing `pytorch` in a Python virtual environment.

+a) Collecting tasks can be done from the webclient at <http://localhost:5173/v2/tasks/management> by setting Package to `fractal-tasks-core` and Package Extras to `fractal-tasks`.

-4. The command-line version of point 3 is e.g. as follows
+b) The command-line version of point 3 is e.g. as follows

 ```
 cd scripts